 While everyone’s going nuts about Disney’s Earth (which I fully intend to see), I want to tell you about another film that readers of Fake Plastic Fish should not miss.

 Back in January, I had the opportunity to see an amazing film by Ian Connacher called Addicted to Plastic.
 It’s not showing in any mainstream movie theaters, although it is making the rounds of some environmental film festivals.
-And until now, you couldn’t buy the DVD for less than $295.
+And until recently, you couldn’t buy the DVD for less than $295.
 The price and lack of availability were the reasons I waited to review the film here.
-But for a short time, the film will be available at a much more affordable price.
-So let me tell you about it, and then I’ll let you know how you can get a copy.
+But now it’s available via Amazon.comfor much less (and if you purchase via this site, I receive a small commission to support my plastic-free endeavors).

 Addicted to Plastic is the result of three years of filming in 12 countries on 5 continents, including trips to the North Pacific Gyre with the Algalita crew… the area that has become a plastic soup bigger than the state of Texas.
 It starts with Ian waking up one morning and noticing all the plastic items in his house, from his alarm clock and mattress to this clothing and kitchenware.
 He wonders if all this plastic is safe and what can be done about it.